bisqwit/that_terminal/README.md

 ![Screenshot showcasing the character set support](doc/snap.png)

+## Features

+Supported:

+* Dozens of built-in fonts (covering the entire basic multilingual plane of Unicode and then some)
+* Single-width and double-width characters (such as CJK + English text)
+* Video recording at any frame rate, including at rates faster than your OS can handle
+* Automated input
+* Resizing of terminal dimensions / font size at any time
+* Way more terminal escape codes than a typical user will ever depend on

+Not supported (yet!)

+* Copy and paste
+* User-supplied fonts
+* Configuration of key features without recompiling source code
+* Bidirectional rendering (such as Arabic and Hebrew)
+* Combining diacritics
+* Letters that change shape depending on position in word (such as word-final glyphs in Hebrew)

+This video is designed for programming video production purposes.

 ## What is a terminal emulator?

 A terminal emulator is a program that emulates a *terminal*.